SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 Z\ :sub:`2`-odd Intermediate States
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Z\ :sub:`2`-odd states are always assumed to consist of BSM particles with Z\ :sub:`2` conserving decays of the form: (Z\ :sub:`2`-odd state) :math:`\rightarrow`  (Z\ :sub:`2`-odd state') + |final states|.
+The intermediate Z\ :sub:`2`-odd states are always assumed to consist of BSM particles with prompt Z\ :sub:`2` conserving decays of the form: (Z\ :sub:`2`-odd state) :math:`\rightarrow`  (Z\ :sub:`2`-odd state') + |final states|.
 The only information kept from the intermediate states are their masses (see :ref:`scheme above <topscheme>`).
-If an intermediate state is stable and neutral, it is considered as a MET signal.

 * Z\ :sub:`2`-odd **states are defined by the input model file** (see :ref:`model <parameterFileModel>` in |parameters|)